RanaHamedAbuZeid/DEPI_IBM_Data_Science_Final_Project/README.md

 - **`preprocessed_data.csv`**: This CSV file contains the cleaned and preprocessed data used in model training and evaluation.

-- **`copy_file.ipynb`**: This Jupyter notebook contains the code for EDA and data preprocessing, including handling missing values, feature engineering, and data visualization.
+- **`EDA_file.ipynb`**: This Jupyter notebook contains the code for EDA and data preprocessing, including handling missing values, feature engineering, and data visualization.

 - **`Lumpy skin disease data.csv`**: This CSV file contains the original dataset before preprocessing.